-Some of the drama inherent in the life of sculptor and painter Modigliani is captured in Mick Davis’ film of the same name that concentrates on the final year of the artist’s life in Paris.
-But thoughtful production design and casting of Andy Garcia in the title role can’t overcome a didactic script.
+Some of the enormous drama inherent in the life of sculptor and painter Modigliani is captured in Mick Davis’ film of the same name that concentrates on the final year of the artist’s life in Paris.
+But thoughtful production design and casting of Andy Garcia in the title role, along with looks-just-right Elsa Zylberstein as his long-suffering muse, can’t overcome a didactic script.
+Failing to invest famous characters with the depth to break free of a made-for-TV feel, earnest misfire does make one want to read up on the real Modigliani.
 Theatrical prospects look modest, with Jewish fests a lock.

 In Paris in the late teens, the competitive animosity between still-struggling Amedeo Modigliani (Garcia) and already successful Pablo Picasso (Omid Djalili) takes center stage.
 Running parallel is the obsessive love of well-born Jeanne Hebuterne (Zylberstein) for the penniless Italian she calls “Modi.”

 When Jeanne has his child out of wedlock, her rigid Catholic father threatens to give the baby up for adoption unless his daughter makes a clean break from the Jewish painter.
 But, great loves and great art were all the rage in Paris after World War I.

 Irreverent and impetuous Modi lives in squalor and courts disaster by drinking absinthe despite the ravages of TB.
 Diego Rivera, Gertrude Stein, Jean Cocteau, Utrillo (Hippolyte Girardot), Kisling, Soutine, Picasso and Picasso’s then-wife Olga (Eva Herzigova) pop in and out, lurching from desperate or cruel situation to, uh, desperate or cruel situation.